Nikolai Vashugin

 Nikolai Nikolaevich Vashugin (Russian: Николай Николаевич Вашугин; – June 28, 1941) was a Soviet general and a political officer.

 Biography

 Early life

-Born in the village of Zaruchie, Vashugin joined the Red Army at 1919 and took part in the Russian Civil War.
+Born in the village of Zaruchie, Vashugin joined the Red Army in 1919 and took part in the Russian Civil War.
 He became a political instructor by 1920.
 At 1933, he graduated from the Frunze Academy.

 Interwar years

 Vashugin had reportedly played an active part in the Great Purge, informing on several of his acquaintances and demonstrating "political zeal".
 At 1937, he underwent advanced officers' training.
 In 1938, holding the rank of a regimental commissar, he was rapidly promoted to divisional commissar and posted as the Leningrad Military District's Member of the Military Council – the district's supervising political officer.

 After the Soviet invasion of Finland, Vashugin was designated Member of the Military Council in Kiril Meretskov's 7th Army on 9 December 1939 and given the rank of corps commissar.
 He was given the same role in 15th Army on 7 January 1940, and remained there until the end of the war.
 Afterwards, he served as Member of Military Council in the Arkhangelsk Military District.
 On 16 November, Vashugin was assigned to the Special Kiev Military District in the same capacity.